 Standards, Licensing, and IP Complexity

-The fitness tracker industry operates at the intersection of health, technology, and data, leading to a complex landscape of standards, licensing, and intellectual property (IP) considerations.
+The fitness tracker industry operates at the intersection of health, technology, and data, leading to a complex landscape of standards, licensing, and intellectual property considerations.
 Unlike industries with well-established technical standards, the wearable technology sector, particularly fitness trackers, faces unique challenges in standardization and IP management.

 The Absence of Unified Technical Standards